Tyrn/wei/the-insider-en.typ

 fragile woman plays not only in the economics of Kissur's  estate but in the economics of the Empire.
-Thanks  to  her and only to her, not  a single  oil well that the  sovereign had bestowed on  Kissur passed away  or was sold to cover debts - to the opposite, every gift was preserved, multiplied and grew and this fragile woman controlled with an iron fist at least three banks and the  second biggest Weian aluminum plant.
-They said that the applicants  for the  bank positions  had  interviews in  front  of a curtain -  Idari didn't consider it possible to talk in private with a male stranger and Bemish  had never seen her in anything other than Weian dress.
+Thanks  to  her and only to her, not  a single  oil well that the  sovereign had bestowed on  Kissur passed away  or was sold to cover debts---to the opposite, every gift was preserved, multiplied and grew and this fragile woman controlled with an iron fist at least three banks and the  second biggest Weian aluminum plant.
+They said that the applicants  for the  bank positions  had  interviews in  front  of a curtain---Idari didn't consider it possible to talk in private with a male stranger and Bemish  had never seen her in anything other than Weian dress.